 What is Action Corps?

-Action Corps is a grassroots initiative to build people power in solidarity with people around the world.
-The organization is focused on U.S. policies in solidarity with people from Yemen and Burma, communities most affected by climate disasters, and low-income countries dealing with COVID-19.
+Action Corps is a non-partisan grassroots initiative to build power in solidarity with people around the world.
+Action Corps campaigns for U.S. policies to save lives.

-Action Corps grew out of Oxfam and is volunteer-run with 25 organizers in 10 states.
+Action Corps grew out of Oxfam.
 In 2019, Action Corps became a fiscally sponsored project of the Social Good Fund, which provides administrative services and legal oversight.
+Action Corps has people trained on the ground in about 30 states.

 What is Action Corps' Mission?